mar-tina/shadow-render/README.md

   <button @onclick="methodToCall"> Click me </button>
 ```

-The methods are provided event object and an args object by default and get 'undefined' if any of the
+The methods are provided the event object and an args object by default and get 'undefined' if any of the
 attributes is missing

 - [args.ctx] - This is the current execution context